-“They’ve come up with this bogus argument that they haven’t built any condos since 2008 because of us,” Burg Simpson construction defects lawyer Scott F. Sullan told Westword magazine.
-“The strategy now is to use that downturn and the fact that condos weren’t built as an excuse to provide immunity to builders to build poor products and walk away from them.”
+“They’ve come up with this bogus argument that they haven’t built any condos since 2008 because of us,” Burg Simpson construction defects lawyer Valerie M. Sullan told Westword magazine.
+“The strategy now is to use that downturn and the fact that condos were not built as an excuse to provide immunity to builders to build poor products and walk away from them.”

 Construction Defects Reform

 It could be argued that the annual battle over construction defects reform in the state capitol began back in 2001, when lawmakers passed the Colorado Construction Defect Action Reform Act (often referred to as “CDARA”), which lawmakers amended just two years later in what has been called CDARA II.
 Since then, the construction industry has repeatedly pressured lawmakers to change the status quo.
 While there have been minor tweaks over the years, pressure has been particularly intense since the economy – and the housing market – rebounded.

 After four years of deadlock on the issue, construction defects lawsuits dominated early conversations at the Colorado State Capitol this year, as lawmakers introduced at least half a dozen bills targeting reform.
 Most died quickly.